gordonbrander/refrakt/README.md

 console.log(counterStore.get().count); // 1
 ```

-The returned store can be used as a signal.
-You can `.send()` actions to the store to update it.
-The update function is responsible for taking the current state and the action, and returning the next state.
+All actions go through the update function.
 There is no other way to update the store's state.
 This gives you consistent and predictable state management that is easy to test.
+By writing unit tests for the update function, you can ensure that your application's state is always valid.

-Store can be used as a centralized store for application state, or you can create multiple stores for different parts of your application.
+You can create multiple stores for different components, or create a single central store for your entire application state.
+It's up to you!

+Because stores are just signals, you can use computed signals to scope store state, or even combine state from multiple stores.
 Signals give you a lot of flexibility to mix and match approaches.
+Refrakt even offers a `scope` middleware to create scoped child stores from parent stores (see below).

 ## Signals